berpj/visioner-cli/README.md

 # Visioner

-Automatically rename your pictures using Google Vision API.
+Automatically rename your pictures using Google Vision API and metadata.

 ## Installation